Zeigren/phabricator-docker-swarm/README.md

 - git-sudo = Example provided no changes necessary
 - sshd_config.phabricator = Example provided no changes necessary

 Make whatever changes you need to docker-stack.yml (replace all instances of `yourdomain`).
+See `docker-php-entrypoint.sh` for all Phabricator configuration options.

 Run with `docker stack deploy --compose-file docker-stack.yml phabricator`